 The average price of an American Alsatian puppy from a reputable breeder is between $1,800 and $3,000.
 The Schwarz Kennel provides tips when buying an American Alsatian puppy.

-It is likely, that because the breed is still a canine rarity, that there are waiting lists for puppies, and as such you should put your name down as soon as you have decided that he is the right dog breed for you as it is likely that you will have to wait for some time after this.
+Because the breed is still a canine rarity, there are often waiting lists for puppies.
+As such, you should put your name down as soon as you have decided he is the right dog breed for you.
 According to the Schwarz Kennel puppy information page, a wait of 6 months is typical.

 Rescue & Shelters